Patrick Sarsfield, 1st Earl of Lucan: Williamite War in Ireland

 With Tyrconnell absent in France, Sarsfield took control and in December 1690, arrested several leaders of the peace faction.
-He then bypassed James by asking Louis XIV direct for French support, and requesting the removal of Tyrconnell and the army commander Berwick, James' illegitimate son.
+He then bypassed James by asking Louis XIV directly for French support, and requesting the removal of Tyrconnell and the army commander Berwick, James' illegitimate son.
 The latter, who later described Sarsfield as "a man [...] without sense", albeit "very good-natured", left Limerick for France in February.

 Tyrconnell returned in January 1691, carrying letters from James making Sarsfield Earl of Lucan, an attempt to placate an "increasingly influential and troublesome figure".
 A large French convoy arrived at Limerick in May, along with St Ruth, appointed military commander in an attempt to end the conflict between the factions.
-St Ruth and 7,000 others died at Aughrim in July, reputedly the bloodiest battle ever on Irish soil.
-Sarsfield's role is unclear: one account claims he quarrelled with St Ruth, and was sent to the rear with the cavalry reserves.
+St Ruth and 7,000 others died at Aughrim in July 1691, reputedly the bloodiest battle ever on Irish soil.
+Sarsfield's role is unclear: one account claims he quarrelled with St Ruth and was sent to the rear with the cavalry reserves.

-The remnants of the Jacobite army regrouped at Limerick; Tyrconnell died of a stroke in August, and in October, Sarsfield negotiated terms of surrender.
+The remnants of the Jacobite army regrouped at Limerick; Tyrconnell died of a stroke in August, and in October, Sarsfield negotiated terms of surrender with Godart de Ginkel, the Dutch commander of the Williamite army.
 He has been criticised for this, having constantly attacked Tyrconnell for advocating the same thing, while it is suggested the Williamite army was weaker than he judged.
 However, the collapse of the Shannon line and surrender of Galway and Sligo left him little option; without French supplies, the military position was hopeless, and defections meant his army was dissolving.

 The military articles of the Treaty of Limerick preserved the Jacobite army by allowing its remaining troops to enter French service; about 19,000 officers and men, including Sarsfield, chose to leave in what is known as the Flight of the Wild Geese.
 Sarsfield's handling of the civil articles was less successful; most of its protections were ignored by the new regime, although Sarsfield may have viewed it as temporary, hoping to resume the war.

 Exile and death

 On arrival in France, Sarsfield became Major-General in the army of exiles, an appointment James made with great reluctance.
 In addition to other acts of perceived insubordination, Sarsfield allegedly told William's negotiators at Limerick "change but kings with us, and we will fight it over again".
 After the planned invasion of England was abandoned in 1692, the exiles became part of the French army, and Sarsfield a French marechal de camp.

-He fought at Steenkerque in August 1692, and was fatally wounded at the Battle of Landen in 1693, dying at Huy three days later.
-Despite several searches, no grave or burial record has been found, though a plaque at St Martin's church, Huy, has been set up in commemoration and an announcement in 2023 stated that, pending exhumation and identification, his remains had been located.
+He fought at Steenkerque in August 1692, and was fatally wounded at the Battle of Landen in July 1693, dying at Huyseveral weeks later.
+Despite several searches, no grave or burial record has been found, although a plaque at St Martin's church, Huy, has been set up in commemoration and an announcement in 2023 stated that, pending exhumation and identification, his remains had been located.
 Like much else, his reputed last words, "Oh that this had been shed for Ireland!", are apocryphal.